-In contributing to meetings, in addition to information about the child's academic functioning, the school provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multiagency forum.
+In contributing to meetings, in addition to information about the child's academic functioning, the nursery provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multi-agency forum.

-Our school operates a Team around the Early Years model (TAEYs).
+Our nursery operates a Team around Early Years (TAEY).
 See previous statement in Early Help.